 - Take Ownership: Empower individuals and teams to lead and contribute.

-- Enhance Collaboration: Strengthen communication and connection.
+- Enhance Collaboration: Strengthen communication, trust, and coordination.

-3. Elevate Systems Continuously
+Elevate Systems Continuously

 - Encourage Reflection: Create regular space to learn and adjust.